papafe/papafe-blog/content/posts/source-generators-tips.md

 ## Create debugging launch profile

-Debugging used to be a really painful experience, but fortunately the situation greatly improved from [Visual Studio v16.10](https://learn.microsoft.com/en-us/visualstudio/releases/2019/release-notes-v16.10#NETProductivity) that introduced first class debugger support for source generators.
+Debugging used to be a really painful experience, but fortunately the situation greatly improved from [Visual Studio v16.10](https://learn.microsoft.com/en-us/visualstudio/releases/2019/release-notes-v16.10#NETProductivity), that introduced first class debugger support for source generators.

-In order to use the debugger support you need to add the `<IsRoslynComponent>true</IsRoslynComponent>` to the project file of the source generator project and be sure to have the `.NET Compiler Platform SDK` component installed.
+In order to use the debugger support you need to add the `<IsRoslynComponent>true</IsRoslynComponent>` tag to the project file of the source generator project and be sure to have the `.NET Compiler Platform SDK` component installed.

 At this point my suggestion would be to create a project that can become your *playground* for debugging (and testing) the source generator.
 After creating the playground project, you should add a reference to your source generator project and edit the `csproj` file like this: